 Residential Air Conditioning

 The burning sun soars high in the summer sky, and not a breath of air stirs the humid atmosphere.
 The children have stopped playing in the afternoon heat.
 The dog pants miserably.
 Grandma has left the oven-like indoors to cling to the shade of the porch, fanning herself with a cardboard fan from the local mercantile.
-Grandpa mops his face with an oversized handkerchief, and everyone tries to endure until Fall.
-Such was the height of summer before the luxury of modern cooling systems became the norm in most homes.
+Grandpa mops his face with an oversized handkerchief, and everyone tries to survive until Fall. this was a regular part of the summer before the luxury of modern cooling systems became the norm in most homes.

 Years before early twentieth century endeavors by Willis Carrier, whose 'air conditioning apparatus' began to set modern industry standards, an early version of a motorized air conditioner was contrived in the 1850's by Dr. Jon Gorrie, a physician in Florida whose study of tropical diseases led him to believe that a cooler climate could prevent malaria.
-Even ancient history records attempts at cooling the indoor environment.
-As early as 400 B.C., the Persians were employing a form of refrigeration through the use of conical-shaped ice houses that stored ice harvested from near-by mountains.
+Even in ancient history records, attempts at cooling the indoor environment were documented.
+As early as 400 B.C., the Persians were employing a form of refrigeration through the use of conical-shaped ice houses that stored ice and harvested it from nearby mountains.

 HOW IT WORKS